svetlanakuro/NotesApp/README.md

 03/12/21 branch lesson7: Added "movie of the day" field for each note.
 Implemented getting Array Movie from TheMovieDB with Retrofit.
 Used Coil to load movie poster.

 05/12/21 branch lesson9: Added permission request.
 Shown an explanation of what this permission is for.
 If the user selected "Don't ask again" an explanation is shown again and will Intent to settings.

+10/12/21 branch lesson8: Removed "movie of the day" field in notes.
+Removed unused MovieDB classes.